 Now I am doing the same with property investment – and so I’m back at the learning stage of the process once again.

-Back when I was a teacher, I remember reading about a study that said if you ask a class of children to pass a packet of sweets around – then tell them they can take one and eat it now, or they can wait until after school and then have three – that the majority of children who were happy to wait (in other words for a greater albeit delayed gratification) went on to be more successful in life.
+Back when I was a teacher, I remember reading about a study that said if you ask a class of children to pass a packet of sweets around, then tell them they can either take one and eat it now, or they can wait until after school and then have three, the majority of children who were happy to wait (for a greater albeit delayed gratification) went on to be more successful in life.

 Let’s take a look at some of the best passive income methods that I have both used or consider to be viable.